Financial Support

 Unfortunately, banks usually only open an account using the name and gender marker on your overseas passport.
 Some branch managers may have the discretion to use your correct name.
 However, most will only do this after you can legally change your name in New Zealand (after you have residency or permanent residency).

 Step 2.
-Applying for benefit from Work and Income (WINZ)
+Applying for financial support from Work and Income (WINZ)

 The second step is to apply for a benefit from Work and Income (WINZ).
 You may be eligible for Emergency Benefit (EB) to help with essential living expenses and Temporary Additional Support (TAS) to help with accommodation costs if you are paying rent.

-To apply, you first need to get a client number online.
+To apply, you first need to get a 9 digit client number online.
 Use this number as reference when filling in your application form and booking your appointment with WINZ.

 Next, you need to fill out a paper-based application form.
 WINZ has stopped producing the Emergency Benefit application forms, and you will need to fill in the equivalent benefit form: